-Beacon Hill, just north of the Boston Commons and Boston Public Garden, is a dignified wealthy enclave known for its charm, cobble stone streets and ultra exclusive Louisburg Square.
+Beacon Hill, just north of the Boston Commons and Boston Public Garden, is a dignified wealthy enclave known for its charm, cobble stone streets, and ultra-exclusive Louisburg Square.

-Boston and its outline suburbs are awash in enthusiasm for the Red Sox Nation, the Head of the Charles Regatta, the Boston Symphony and Pops, the Boston Museum of Fine Arts, Faneuil Hall and countless other life enriching activities.
+Boston and its outlining suburbs are awash in enthusiasm for the Red Sox Nation, the Head of the Charles Regatta, the Boston Symphony and Pops, the Boston Museum of Fine Arts, Faneuil Hall and countless other life enriching activities.

-Boston is a great historical city in which to live, walker-friendly, clean, compact and diverse, full of traditions but also modern in ideas.
+Boston is a great historical city in which to live, being, walker-friendly, clean, compact and diverse, full of traditions but also modern in ideas.